1.1 Who should read this practice note?

 Each practice must collect, publish and report its workforce diversity data to the SRA.

-The SRA provides guidance for practices on how to collect diversity data and a Word version of the SRA's 2012 diversity questionnaire is available for practices to adapt for their own use.
+The SRA provides guidance for practices on how to collect diversity data and a Microsoft Word version of the SRA's 2012 diversity questionnaire is available for practices to adapt for their own use.

 4.1 Who does this apply to?